kendalllsp/Vacation-Planner/Sprint3.md

 - Each 'list' is of length 10, and contains the names of 10 locations along with their ratings, address, type, and price.

-## Endpoints under development:

 ### **GET** /updateDestination - Returns all saved destinations

 Parameters:
+- Function takes in user's email address as a query parameter in the URL like so:
+ /updateDestination?Email=email@example.com

+Response:
-- Request body is a JSON file in the following format:
+- Function returns a JSON file with all loctions stored in an array, where each location is in the format:
 {
         Email: "email@example.com",
+        Location : "exampleLocation"
 }

-Response:
-- Function response is a byte slice that lists the users saved locations if it is populated, "User destination list is empty." if it is not, or states "No user with the email address associated." if both other conditions are false.

 ### **PUT** /updateDestination - Saves a new location in the database

 Parameters:
 - Request body is a JSON file in the following format:
 {
         Email: "email@example.com",
         Location : "exampleLocation"
 }

 Response:
-- Function response is a byte slice, either stating "New location successfully saved." or "Location already saved."
+- Response is a JSON file in the following format:
+{ Saved: true, Message: "New location successfully saved." }

 ### **DELETE** /updateDestination - Deletes a user's saved location